-Our online M.S. in Computer and Information Sciences stands apart from other online graduate programs.
+Our online M.S. in Computer and Information Science stands apart from other online graduate programs.
 From start to finish, the online experience at Marquette University is designed for your success.
 Among today’s top online master’s in information technology programs, we’re ranked No. 3 for student engagement, which means our instructors make a point of being responsive and accessible in and out of class.
 We’re also ranked in the top 20 for providing an online program that provides valuable financial, technical and career support.1

 At Marquette, you’ll study the same master’s in information technology curriculum, presented by the same faculty as the on-campus program.
 The online option simply offers a flexible alternative that’s more convenient for working professionals or those with other significant responsibilities who are pursuing the program for immediate skills development and long-term career advancement.
 You may also decide to enroll online on a part-time basis to balance time among your commitments without having to commute back and forth to campus.

 Whether you’re a newcomer to the field or an experienced professional, you’ll still develop essential skills and master the latest technologies in the field.
 Our program is designed for you to mix and match courses and build the curriculum that suits your career goals.
 We accomplish that through a mixture of synchronous and asynchronous classes, meaning you take some courses when it’s convenient for you.
 Other classes will require you to meet virtually with your instructor every week.
 Through this blend of courses, you can take advantage of the flexibility of an online degree and still have the face-to-face experience to fully master the skills for a successful IT career.

 Top reasons to get your information technology master’s online:

 - Collaborate with and learn from students of all different backgrounds and professional experiences

 - Participate in lectures from your home or wherever you are